 Known for its massive boot marking the entrance, this is the perfect place to pick up any outdoor gear you may need (or forgot to pack!) for your trip to Acadia National Park.

-The town of Freeport itself also has a nice downtown area with a number of cute shops and cool restaurants to check out, so make sure not to only set your sites on LL Bean and explore a bit of the town, as well!
+The town of Freeport itself also has a nice downtown area with several cute shops and cool restaurants to check out, so make sure not to only set your sites on LL Bean and explore a bit of the town, as well!

-Dubbed “the prettiest village in Maine,” the town of Wiscasset is an excellent stop in the midcoast region, especially if you’re feeling a little bit hungry!
+Dubbed “the prettiest village in Maine,” the town of Wiscasset is an excellent stop in the midcoast region on a scenic drive up the coast, especially if you’re feeling a little bit hungry!

 Located directly on Highway 1, Wiscasset is perhaps best known for being home to the famous Red’s Lobster Shack, which has been highlighted in a number of different publications over the years.

 Because of this, the shack gets queues that wind their way around the corner and up the streets and, in the busy months, you could be waiting to get a lobster roll for hours.